-Transferring money to family or a business, paying your Internet bill with direct debit, depositing your paycheck.
+Transferring money, paying your Internet bill with direct debit, depositing your paycheck.
 All these sending and receiving payments rely heavily on your bank account number.
 However, it can be difficult to find the account number, get confused with the routing number, and understand how it works when we need to make a transaction.
 This article tells you what an account number is and how to find one.

 Bank Account Number